Nicolas Poussin: Final years in Rome (1642–1665)

 Another important French patron of Poussin in this period was Paul Fréart de Chantelou, who came to Rome in 1643 and stayed there for several months.
 He commissioned from Poussin some of his most important works, including the second series of the Seven Sacraments, painted between 1644 and 1648, and his Landscape with Diogenes.
-In 1649 he painted the Vision of St Paul for the comic poet Paul Scarron, and in 1651 the Holy Family for the duc de Créquy.
+In 1649 he painted the Vision of St Paul for the comic poet Paul Scarron, and in 1651 the Holy Family for Charles III de Créquy.
 Landscapes had been a secondary feature of his early work; in his later work nature and the landscape was frequently the central element of the painting.

 He lived an austere and comfortable life, working slowly and apparently without assistants.
 The painter Charles Le Brun joined him in Rome for three years, and Poussin's work had a major influence on Le Brun's style.
 In 1647, his patrons Chantelou and Pointel requested portraits of Poussin.
 He responded by making two self-portraits, completed together in 1649.

 He suffered from declining health after 1650, and was troubled by a worsening tremor in his hand, evidence of which is apparent in his late drawings.
 Nonetheless, in his final eight years he painted some of the most ambitious and celebrated of his works, including The Birth of Bacchus, Orion Blinded Searching for the Sun, Landscape with Hercules and Cacus, the four paintings of The Seasons and Apollo in love with Daphné.

 His wife Anne-Marie died in 1664, and thereafter his own health sank rapidly.
 On 21 September he dictated his will, and he died in Rome on 19 November 1665 and was buried in the church of San Lorenzo in Lucina.